opensciences/opensciences.github.io/format.md

 layout: journal1
 ---

-## Page Lengths
+## Standard Page Lengths

-The Software Science Journal offers review times proportional to the length of the submission:
+The Software Science Journal measures paper size in terms of _standard lengths_

-+ One month times each  _standard length_.

-where _standard length_ is for:

-+ Four pages of PDF files, in the format described below,
++ Four pages of PDF files, in the format described below, inclusive of all diagrams, equations and figures.
-+ 3400 words of Markdown files (where every figure and table counts for 250 words).
++ 3400 words of Markdown files (including text of references), where each non-small figure and table counts for 250 words.
+In this context a _small figure_ would be a one line equation rendered as an image.

+## Standard Lengths and Reviewing

+The Software Science Journal offers review times proportional to submission length.

++ One month review cycles for submissions up to _one_ standard length;
++ Two month review cycles for submissions up to _two_ standard length;
++ etc.

 ## Styles